 In the past, the U.S. Small Business Administration recommended that small companies earning less than $5 million annually have a net profit margin in the range of 10% to 12% should allocate an amount equivalent to 7% to 8% of gross revenue for advertising.

 Bear in mind that this figure includes both Facebook advertising as well as other types of advertising, so you’ll need to consider what portion of your marketing budget should go toward Facebook.

 Adjust this guideline based on your needs and your cash flow.

 You may wish to do a small-scale test of the results you get from Facebook advertising against different marketing methods to see what gets the best results.
-You can also test different campaigns to see which ones work best.
-You can then scale up when you know a particular method or ad is turning a good profit.
+You also can test different campaigns to see which ones work best.
+Then, you can scale up when you know a particular method or ad is turning a good profit.

 The cost of a Facebook advertising campaign varies by industry because costs are determined by bidding popularity and other factors.
-A February 2019 study published by WordStream found the apparel industry enjoyed the lowest rate at 45 cents per click.
+According to WordStream, the apparel industry enjoyed the lowest rate at 45 cents per click.
 The finance and insurance industry pays the most expensive rate at $3.77 per click.
 The average cost across all industries at that time was $1.72.

-Facebook currently offers five different types of advertising cost structures:
+Facebook offers 5 different types of advertising cost structures:

 - Cost per click (CPC): Advertiser charged based on number of clicks an ad receives